-- 3.12 The authorities agree that Leicester City Council is the only authority in L&L to have declared and quantified (with evidence) an unmet need to 2036.
-Assisting Leicester to meet its unmet need is therefore a key element of the Duty to Co-operate across L&L. - 3.13 Leicester City Council consulted on a Draft Local Plan (regulation 18) in September to December 2020, with a view to publishing the Submission Version (regulation 19) in 2021.
-Leicester City declared an unmet housing need in February 2017 (Appendix H) which remained unquantified while further evidence was gathered to support the publication of their Draft Local Plan.
-During this time several authorities have adopted local plans. - 3.14 The L&L authorities were made aware of the potential scale of unmet need in December 2019.
-Consultation on the Draft Leicester Local Plan (and associated evidence) was delayed due to the COVID-19 Pandemic until September to December 2020. - 3.15 Leicester's Draft Local Plan consultation indicates a potential unmet need of 7,742 homes and 23 Hectares of employment land (B2 General Industrial and B8 Small Warehousing Units less than 9,000 sq.m) 2019 to 2036. - 3.16 However, immediately after the consultation closed in December 2020 the Government published a new standard method for calculating housing need.
-The new method increased Leicester's housing need by 35%, adding a further 9,712 homes to their need between 2020 and 2036 (607 homes per year). - 3.17 Although the supply of homes in Leicester may evolve as their local plan progresses, providing for this amount of additional homes in the City would require more than a doubling of the allocations set out in their recent Draft Local Plan.
-In this context the City consider that it will not be possible to meet NPPF policy obligations of a sound and deliverable plan, and so in the revised PPG context (Paragraph: 035 Reference ID: 2a-035-20201216) it will be necessary to seek to agree a Statement of Common Ground to deal with the recent increase in housing need. - 3.18 The authorities agree the Government changes to the standard method on 16 December 2020 has significantly increased housing need in Leicester and acknowledge the quantity of Leicester's unmet need may change as the Local Plan progresses (e.g. as evidence on land supply is developed further).
+- 3.13 The authorities agree that Leicester City Council is the only authority in the HMA to have declared and quantified (with evidence) an unmet need 2020 to 2036.
+Assisting Leicester to meet its unmet need is therefore a key element of the Duty to Co-operate across the HMA. - 3.14 Leicester City Council consulted on a Draft Local Plan (regulation 18) in September to December 2020, with a view to publishing the Submission Version (regulation 19) in 2021.
+Leicester City declared an unmet housing need in February 2017 (Appendix I) which remained unquantified while further evidence was gathered to support the publication of their Draft Local Plan.
+During this time several authorities have adopted local plans. - 3.15 The L&L authorities were made aware of the potential scale of unmet need in December 2019.
+Consultation on the Leicester Draft Local Plan (and associated evidence) was delayed due to the COVID-19 Pandemic until September to December 2020. - 3.16 Leicester's Draft Local Plan consultation indicates a potential unmet need of 7,742 homes and 23 Hectares of employment land (B2 General Industrial and B8 Small Warehousing Units less than 9,000 sq.m) 2019 to 2036. - 3.17 However, immediately after the consultation closed in December 2020 the Government published a new standard method for calculating housing need.
+The new method increased Leicester's housing need by 35%, adding a further 9,712 homes to their need between 2020 and 2036 (607 homes per year).

+- 3.18 Although the supply of homes in Leicester may evolve as their local plan progresses, providing for this amount of additional homes in the City would require more than a doubling of the allocations set out in their recent Draft Local Plan.
+In this context the City consider that it will not be possible to meet NPPF policy obligations of a sound and deliverable plan, and so in the revised PPG context (Paragraph: 035 Reference ID: 2a-035-20201216) it will be necessary to seek to agree a Statement of Common Ground to deal with the recent increase in housing need. - 3.19 Leicester's standard method Local Housing Need figure is now 2,464 homes per year generating a need for 39,424 dwellings over the 2020-36 period (see Table 1 above).
+This includes the 'cities and urban areas uplift' and the 2021 affordability ratios published in March 2022.
+Appendix A and B, and the June 2021 Statement of Common Ground (Appendix H) was informed by the evidence from the Leicester's Draft Local Plan which sets out the City's capacity to accommodate growth over this period as 20,721 dwellings.
+An unmet need of 18,700 dwellings is therefore identified based on the evidence at the current time.
+An unmet need figure of 18,700 dwellings is a reasonable working assumption for the City's unmet housing need to 2036. - 3.20 The authorities acknowledge that the quantity of Leicester's unmet need may change as the Local Plan progresses (e.g. as evidence on land supply is developed further or the need for homes changes (see section 4.0 below)).
+The authorities therefore agree a working assumption of Leicester's unmet need of 18,700 homes and 23 Hectares of employment land (2020 2036).
+These figures are subject to testing through the Leicester Local Plan.

-Apportionment of Leicester's Unmet Need to 2036
+Apportionment of Leicester's Unmet Need (2020 - 2036)